 What AVID Is

 * AVID is for middle to upper middle academic students.
-These students have the potential for Honors and AP (Advanced Placement) work but need to develop the skills needed to be successful in rigorous courses.
+These students have the potential to take accelerated and other rigorous courses but may need to develop the skills needed to be successful in these courses.

-* AVID combines rigor with support that includes the student's individual determination and the support of teachers, other AVID students and their families and AVID tutors.
+* AVID combines rigor with support that includes the student's individual determination and the support of teachers, other AVID students, their families, and AVID tutors.

-* Students must maintain 2.0 or higher GPA throughout the school year.
+* Students must maintain at least a 2.0 or higher GPA throughout the school year as well as maintain good attendance and good citizenship.

-* Must take at least one honors course while in AVID
+* Must take at least one rigorous course each year while in AVID

 What AVID Is Not

 * AVID is not an at risk program.
-It is a program designed to support students who would otherwise not attend a four-year university to attend and to graduate from a four-year school.
+It is designed to support students who would otherwise may not have the oppprtunity to attend and graduate from college.

 * AVID is not for students who don't do any of their homework.